Lizzo’s makeup artist Alexx Mayo helps the vegan Juice singer get her gorgeous looks with biodegradable hemp lashes from Velour.

-Sustainability comes to the false eyelashes market with Velour’s launch of the first-ever vegan hemp lashes.
+Sustainability finally came to the false eyelashes market in February with Velour’s launch of the first-ever vegan hemp lashes.

 Velour, the Toronto-based leader in luxe vegan lashes, spent three years looking into sustainable materials for its new Plant Fibre hemp-derived faux lashes—an industry first.
 After that, it was a year of development to get the lashes right.
 And the company says what it’s come away with is an innovation that will revolutionize the lash industry for years to come.

 For the new Plant Fibre lashes, every component is sourced from plant materials—from the band to the fibers themselves.
 The lashes are 90 percent biodegradable and the packaging is fully recyclable.

 “Even after switching all of our packaging to 100 percent recyclable materials, we knew this was just the beginning of how Velour is helping shape the future of sustainability in beauty,” Mabel Lee, founder and CEO of Velour said in a statement.

 Velour made the shift to full vegan lashes in 2020, but according to Taylor Murphy, Velour’s Retail Education Manager, it wasn’t enough to just shift away from animal-derived lashes or tweak packaging.

 “There is consumer demand for sustainability at a luxe level,” Murphy told Ethos via Zoom.
 The core demographics for fake eyelashes — Millennial and Gen-Z consumers — may be focused on appearances, but they’re also keen on sustainability initiatives.
 They are more willing to spend money to support companies taking responsible and transparent steps for people and the planet, according to recent research.
 And that’s especially true with products that can seem indulgent — diamond jewelry for example.
 False eyelashes fit the category, too.